tangowhisky37/CoderDojo/README.md

 To book at seat at the CoderDojo please visit [CoderDojo Altona North Booking Page](https://zen.coderdojo.com/dojos/au/altona-north-victoria/altona-north-junior-hackers).

 Seats are limited, so please make sure you have reserved a seat for the session.

+## How Do I Register With the Learning Management System

+At the Altona North Coder Dojo we are using the [Schoology](http://schoology.com/) Learning Management System or LMS.
+The Learning Management system allows us to track your childs progress through the program, your attendance through the program and also the progress through the various tutorials assigned during the term.

+Please register your child using the following link -

+- Please head over to [https://www.schoology.com/](http://schoology.com/) and create a new account
+- Please select the "Student" option when creating a new account
+- Please use the following Course Code, VV268-4D7FF which will give you access to the first term of programming with Scratch.

+As you progress through the program your child will be asssed and assigned to other Scratch, Python, Web Programming courses including electronics and robotics.

+Please note that you will not be able to access all the tutorials for each of the classes unless you've signed up to the Learning Management System.

 ## Can I Volunteer & Inspire